lausek/lovm2/README-extend.md

-# lovm2_extend
+# lovm2_core::extend

-`lovm2_extend` is a library for writing `lovm2` extensions using Rust.
+`lovm2_core::extend` bundles functionality for writing `lovm2` extensions using Rust.
 You can either statically import functions or produce a shared object that can be loaded at runtime.

 Shared object libraries created using this crate can be imported by `lovm2` and used like regular modules.
 You just need to add the shared object to `lovm2`s module search path e.g. `~/.local/lib/lovm2/`.
 When searching for a module, the file extension is stripped.
 This means that a file named `libmymodule.so` will only be imported if you have a `Import("libmymodule")` instruction.